 Throughout World Showcase, guests can also take in stories and performances that celebrate traditions from every culture during this important time of year.

 But that’s not all — there’s food too!
 For the last several years, the Festival of the Holidays’ predecessor Holidays Around the World featured snacks and treats inspired by the flavors of the season.
 In 2016, Holiday Kitchens (aka Booths) were added that offered robust holiday dishes, like Cheese Fondue, Duck Confit, and Roasted Turkey.
-In 2017, the offerings are poised to expand even further with the advent of the Epcot International Festival of the Holidays.
+In 2017, the offerings expanded even further with the advent of the Epcot International Festival of the Holidays.